cottand/leng/README.md

 - use the [Nix flake](https://github.com/Cottand/leng/tree/master/flake.nix)
     - `nix run github:cottand/leng`

-Detailed guides and resources can be found on the [wiki](https://github.com/cottand/leng/wiki).
+Detailed guides and resources can be found in the [docs website](https://cottand.github.com/leng).

 # Configuration

 By default, leng binds DNS to `0.0.0.0:53` and loads a few known blocklists.
 The default settings should be enough for most.
-See [the wiki](https://github.com/Cottand/leng/wiki/Configuration) for the full config, including defaults and dynamic config reloading.
+See [the wiki](https://cottand.github.io/leng/Configuration) for the full config, including defaults and dynamic config reloading.

 ### CLI Flags